 Conatser’s dad and Doerr’s father were fishing buddies, but Bobby was more an idol to Clint than a friend.
 “Bobby was my hero as a kid; that’s why I started out as a second baseman,” said Conatser.
 “He was never recognized for being as great as he was until after he was through, but what a credit he was to the game.
 If he had played in New York, they would never have heard of Flash Gordon.
 Joe Gordon was a good ballplayer, but Bobby Doerr was a great ballplayer.
 He made everything look easy, just quietly going along.”

 As strong a player as Doerr was, however, Conatser says he wasn’t even the best in the neighborhood.
-“On our American Legion team we had [George] Catfish Metkovich, who played first and the outfield for the Red Sox and other teams; Dick Conger, who pitched for the Tigers, Phillies, and Reds; and Merrill Combs, a third baseman for the Red Sox.
+“On our American Legion team we had [George] Catfish Metkovich, who played first and the outfield for the Red Sox and other teams; Dick Conger, who pitched for the Tigers, Pirates and Phillies; and Merrill Combs, a third baseman for the Red Sox.
 We were representing John C. Fremont High School, where Doerr and George McDonald had gone before us.
 McDonald was the big star, and hit great in the Pacific Coast League, but he never made it in the majors.”

 Fremont’s opposition in those days was equally impressive.
-Rival George Washington High School had a Legion team that included Eddie Malone, who later caught for the White Sox; Louis Stringer, a future second baseman for the Cubs and Red Sox; Jerry Priddy, a second baseman for years in the American League; and Brian Stephens, a Coast League star.
+Rival George Washington High School had a Legion team that included Eddie Malone, who later caught for the White Sox; Louis Stringer, a future second baseman for the Cubs and Red Sox; Jerry Priddy, a second baseman for years in the American League; and Bryan Stephens, a Coast League star.
 Conatser says a catcher named Al Montgomery might well have been the best of them all, but he was killed in World War II while stationed in the Philippines.
 “The last of the bunch to come out of Fremont High was Gene Mauch, who came up with the Dodgers and later played with the Braves.”
 [Mauch, also a Red Sox, would eventually achieve greater fame as a longtime big-league manager.]

 It was a terrific environment for a young athlete to grow up in.
 Although his father had been a semipro ballplayer for the L.A.
 Creamers, it was with and against his peers that right-handed Conatser honed his skills.
 “We all played over at the Manchester Playground – all year round, nothing but baseball.
 We had no coaches or organized teams until we got to Legion ball, but we had a playground director named Bill DeVernet who would make out lists of ‘teams’ like the Cardinals, Braves, and Yankees.
 Then we’d just go out and play.
 We watched the older pro players when they came back home and practiced.
 Kids are pretty good mimics.”
-Among the guys they imitated were Dodgers catcher Mickey Owen, Reds third baseman Steve Mesner, and Red Sox star Doerr.
+Among the guys they imitated were Cardinals catcher Mickey Owen, later Reds third baseman Steve Mesner, and Red Sox star Doerr.

 A 1948 article would later confirm that 73 players who graced the four diamonds at Manchester Playground had gone on to play professionally over the previous 20 years – including 28 in the majors – so it goes without saying that scouts came around regularly.
 After the “big-shot” representatives for clubs like the Yankees and Tigers had made their signings, “all of us little guys were left running around,” Conatser recalled.
 “There was a guy named Johnny Angel who scouted for Cleveland and signed guys that nobody else wanted.
 One of them was Bob Lemon, one of them was Cliff Mapes, and one of them was myself.
 Lemon got $500 to sign, Mapes got $200, but I only got $100 – plus $75 a month salary.
 Angel just signed guys who he saw had potential, and was probably the most successful scout back then for judging talent.”

 Conatser, fast with a strong arm, was 16 when Angel started scouting him and 17 when he signed.
 He quit high school and in 1939 reported to spring training in Springfield, Ohio, of the Middle Atlantic League – Class C ball.
-“I walk out on the field the first day,” he remembered, “and here’s who they’ve got on the roster: Jim Hegan catching, Jim Conway at shortstop, Bob Lemon at shortstop where he had played the year before, Billy Southworth, Jr. in center field, and a guy named Andy Spruskie in right field.
-Here’s the pitching: Red Embry, Pete Sutter, Allie Reynolds, and a guy named Ray Benson – who could throw harder than Feller.
+“I walk out on the field the first day,” he remembered, “and here’s who they’ve got on the roster: Jim Hegan catching, Jack Conway at shortstop, Bob Lemon at shortstop where he had played the year before, Billy Southworth, Jr. in center field, and a guy named Andy Skurski in right field.
+Here’s the pitching: Red Embree, Pete Sutter, Allie Reynolds, and a guy named Ray Bessom – who could throw harder than Feller.
 I can remember standing at home plate watching him throw, and thinking, ‘Jeez, if Feller throws harder than this guy, I’m in trouble.’
 I’d stand there and the ball would just go whoosh right past me.
 I thought, ‘What am I doing here?’”

 “I believe the hardest transition is going from high school to professional ball,” Conatser said of those days.
 “Instead of playing 10 or 12 games a year, you’re playing every day.
 You have to play sick, and you’re just a kid.
 You’re staying in fleabag motels, getting $2 for meal money, and eating in grease joints.
 You play doubleheaders on holidays in one town, keep your uniform on, and go on to the next town.
 If you have a long trip, you try to sleep – and those were old, old buses that shook an awful lot.
-I remember in the Northern League, we went from Fargo to Warsaw, an all-night trip, and we slept sitting up.
+I remember in the Northern League, we went from Fargo to Wausau, an all-night trip, and we slept sitting up.
 It was tough, but when you’re a kid it’s fun.
 You’re playing ball.”

-After hitting .327 for Flint with excellent power (10 homers and 44 RBIs in 54 games), Conatser was sent back to Fargo-Morehead midway through 1940 and fell off to .236 the remainder of the year.
+After hitting .327 for Flint with excellent power (10 homers and 44 RBIs in 54 games), Conatser was sent back to Fargo-Moorhead midway through 1940 and fell off to .236 the remainder of the year.
 This kept him at the Class C level in ’41, predominantly at Charleston of the Middle Atlantic League, where in addition to the outfield he also saw time at shortstop and third base but hit .248 with just three homers.
 Although he remembers some scouts from other big-league clubs showing interest, Clint decided to put himself on the voluntary retired list and enlist in the Coast Guard after Pearl Harbor.
 He would eventually serve his country from 1942-45, including a stint in the South Pacific.

 “After the war, it would have cost Cleveland $150 to pick up my option, but they figured I had retired and didn’t bother,” explained Conatser.
 “So I became a free agent while I was still over in the Philippines.
 I started getting letters from teams in South Carolina, Georgia, everywhere.
 I was keeping myself in shape by pumping iron.
 I was probably one of the first ballplayers to be really into weightlifting.
 I came out of the service weighing 185; when I went in, I had weighed 165.
 I was pretty strong.”